-Colorado had scored in 242 straight games dating back to 1988; down the road, the NFL Denver Broncos have scored in 253 consecutive contests, the longest active streak in the professional ranks, one which dates back to 1992.
+Colorado had scored in 242 straight games dating back to 1988; down the road, the NFL Denver Broncos have scored in 252 consecutive contests, the longest active streak in the professional ranks, one which dates back to 1992.
 Their fiercest rivals had inflicted the last shutouts of each: Nebraska and the Raiders (then in L.A.).
 Combined, the pair scored in 494 straight games.
 Many traits were eerily similar; the Broncos have extended it on their first possession 99 times, in the first quarter 165 times and by halftime on 239 occasions, although have had to wait to extend it in the fourth quarter just three times (including their last time out at New England, averting a shutout in a 41-7 loss).

-And if you count in the Air Force Academy's streak of 188 games, the Front Range trio had a 682-game streak going among them prior to the Buff shutout defeat at Missouri.
+And if you count in the Air Force Academy's streak of 188 games, the Front Range trio had a 682-game streak going among them through games of October 27.